 We began as a general practice, and as we added new dentists to the practice, they added new procedures to the mix.
 My personal focus has been treatment for sleep apnea, which necessitated that I develop an understanding of TMJ therapy.
 That also led me to learn about functional orthodontics, which can ultimately prevent sleep breathing disorders from developing in children.

 Your practice offers holistic treatments in the areas you just mentioned: sleep dentistry, TMJ therapy, and functional orthodontics.
-Can you talk about what the term holistic treatment means?
+What does the term holistic treatment mean?

 Holistic treatment affects the whole body; it is concerned with optimizing whole-body health.
 From a dental standpoint, we are aware that the procedures we perform within a patient’s mouth can affect the nervous system; they can affect growth and development in children; and they are a gateway to the microbiome in the gut.
 In all cases, the dentistry we practice is airway-centered.
 We always work with the intention of helping patients optimize their breathing.